Optimizing Energy Efficiency by Consumption Data Forecasting

-- Slot at the GECCO Conference: The slot for Industrial Challenge result presentations at GECCO 2011 has been reserved:
+- The slot for Industrial Challenge result presentations at GECCO 2012 has been reserved:

-We are looking forward to meeting you in Dublin!
+We are looking forward to meeting you in Philadelphia!

 Please see this website and the official GECCO program for program changes and updates.

-Participants of the GECCO 2011 Industrial Challenge will maintain all rights to their submitted software.
-The organizers will not share a software submission without explicit permission of the participant.
-Nonetheless, participants are expected to describe their methods to the GECCO 2011 community.
+Participants of the GECCO 2012 Industrial Challenge will maintain all rights to their forecasting methods and systems.
+The organizers will not share a submission without explicit permission of the participant.
+Nonetheless, participants are expected to describe their methods to the GECCO 2012 community.

-- Real-world Data: Multiple real intraday FX return time series are provided for training and testing trading strategies.
+- Real-world Data: Multiple real quarter-hourly energy consumption time series data sets are provided for training and assessing forecasting methods.

 Downloads and Submission